 Her passion is helping small- to medium-sized businesses grow and mentoring design students.
 She’s also active with different activities with The Graphic Artists Guild.
 In her personal life, she enjoys spending time with her friends and family, hiking, traveling, and playing with her “furkids.”

 Paula joined the Graphic Artists Guild in 2001, working as a volunteer for the At-Large Chapter for five years prior to working as a Chapter Administrator then a Regional Administrator for the Guild.
-She has served as assistant webinar coordinator since 2011 and has maintained and updated the Chapter/Regional sites & weekly e-communications since 2003 and the National web site since 2006.
+She has served as assistant webinar coordinator since 2011 and maintained and updated the Chapter/Regional sites & weekly e-communications from 2003 – 2016 and the National web site from 2006-2016.

 Paula began working as Administrative Director for the Graphic Artists Guild in January 2017.